Lulitts/cto-website/_guides/agile_investment_discovery_phase_checklist.md

 Data

 * Has the type of data the request will work with been identified? (e.g. No Data, Structured Data OR/AND Unstructured Data)
-* Has the condition of the data been specified? (e.g. format, data size, frequency of capture, current storage)
+* Has the condition of the data been specified? (e.g. type - test or production data, format, data size, frequency of capture, current storage)

 Security